Catalog Description

 Reading Assignments

 1. Read the assigned section on sergers before coming to class and be prepared for discussion during the lecture portion of class.
-2. Research a sewing technique not covered in class and present a typed paper and a set of sample.
-Minimum of 3 sources used.
+2. Research a sewing technique not covered in class and outline the main steps required for the technique.

 Writing, Problem Solving or Performance